Kocapınar, Cizre: History

 ‘Amīrīn (today called Kocapınar) was historically inhabited by adherents of the Church of the East.
 The priest and monk Gīwārgīs of ‘Amīrīn is attested at the Monastery of Mār Aḥḥā the Egyptian in 1540.
-In the Syriac Orthodox patriarchal register of dues of 1870, it was recorded that the village had seventeen households, who paid thirty dues, and it did not have a church or a priest.
+In the Syriac Orthodox patriarchal register of dues of 1870, it was recorded that the village had 17 households, who paid 30 dues, and it did not have a church or a priest.
+Malkū, son of Shamʿūn, was ordained as diyāqūs (servant of the church) for the Church of Saint Shmūnī at ‘Amīrīn in January 1914 by Metropolitan Yuliyus Bihnām of Jazireh.
 In 1914, it was inhabited by 300 Syriacs, according to the list presented to the Paris Peace Conference by the Assyro-Chaldean delegation.
 There were 250 Syriac Orthodox Christians and some Chaldean Catholic families.
 Amidst the Sayfo, on 1 June 1915, most of the Syriacs were taken and killed by the Kurds of the Esene, Mammi, and ‘Alikan tribes.
 Fifteen families were able to escape under the protection of the Kurdish sheikh ‘Abde from Batelle, who escorted them to Azekh.
 The village was subsequently seized by Kurds.